The Human Side of Business

-When you meet with them, you’ll have intelligent feedback, and you’ll have a much more confident stance throughout the meeting.
+When you meet with clients, you’ll have intelligent feedback, and you’ll have a much more confident stance throughout the meeting.
 You will look and sound like the pro that you are and win their trust.
 You will also show that you care about their business and their needs just as much as them.

 Get to know who their competition is and what is great about them.
-You will be diving into their world and prove to understand your client’s needs.
+You will be diving into their world and prove to understand your target audience’s needs.
 You don’t need to pull an all-nighter and become an expert, but you do need to know enough to show them you genuinely care.
 When your client sees how relevant and up-to-date your knowledge is about their business, the easier it is for them to open up to you and trust that you are the right person for the job.

 Relationships Last…If You Let Them!

 After you’ve had your initial kick-off meeting with your clients and you’ve gotten to know them and their business pretty well, you’re still not done getting to know them.
 A great way to keep building the relationship and continue learning about them is by utilizing feedback software.

 There will be times where both of you are busy, and you’re not always reaching out.
 That doesn’t mean you can’t keep in touch.
 Sending out brief surveys can keep you guys in communication, and you can see how they are feeling about your performance, as well as, how their business is doing.

 If there is any room for improvement (which usually there always is), this is a great way to avoid any feelings of dissatisfaction from your client.
 You can quickly turn any negative feedback into a positive review before it turns into something more serious.